Evaluating the Effect of Four Unknown Parameters Included in a Latitudinal Energy Balance Model on the Habitability of Exoplanets: Latitudinal Energy Balance Model

-Our goal is to study the impact of different immeasurable parameters of an exoplanet on its temperature and habitability.
-These parameters include pressure, the fraction of ocean and land, obliquity and diurnal period.
-Usually, these parameters are set to be equal to the earth parameters.
-However, it is just one case among numerous cases, which have different values.
-We want to study as many as possible cases to see how the planet habitability behaves with a change in those parameters.
-In order to solve equation \ref{r1} we used staggered grid in which variables are calculated at the center of the grid cells and their derivatives at the cells borders.
-The spatial resolution is 1.25$^{\circ}$ (145 grid points from north to south pole) and temporal resolution is adapted stable time step condition for diffusion equation:

-And the boundary condition is $\frac{\mathrm{d}T}{\mathrm{d}\lambda}=0 $ at poles.
-Since the model is zonally averaged, it only can be utilized in situations that diurnal period is small compared to orbital period (Forgan., 2013).
-To define habitability status we use the equation (17), which calculates the habitable fraction of the surface.
-When a steady state is reached, we calculate mean $\bar{H}$ and the standard deviation $\sigma_{H}$ of the habitability fraction.
-Finally, the habitability status of the planet is determined according to the Table \ref{t1} in which we classify the status of the planet as habitable, hot, snowball, or a transient one (Forgan., 2013).
+To define habitability status, we use equation \ref{r13} which calculates the habitable fraction of the surface.
+When a steady-state is reached, we calculate mean $\bar{H}$ and the standard deviation $\sigma_{H}$ of the habitability fraction.
+Finally, the habitability status of the planet is determined according to Table \ref{t1} in which we classify the status of the planet as habitable, hot, snowball, or transient (Forgan., 2013).

-At first, we should assess the validity of the model by applying it to an earth-sun like system, comparing its result with real earth data.
-In figure \ref{fig1}, the green line shows the average taken from the NCEP/NCAR global temperature data and the red one is our model simulation for an earth-like planet orbiting a sun-like star.
-It is in good match except in the South Pole (Kistler et al. 1999; Kalnay et al. 1996). \onecolumngrid